que-son-metodos-variables-estaticos-en-programacion

 print(Counter.counter)

-The million-dollar question with static methods is when to use a static method and when not to?
+The million-dollar question with static methods is: When do I use a static method and when do I not?
 And throughout your life, I can tell you that you will change several times between loving them and hating them😘.

 In principle, my advice is to avoid static methods and variables whenever possible.
-The main reason is that you cannot override them, nor can you easily replace them, and… (basically, they don’t give you much flexibility).
+The main reason is that you cannot override them, nor can you easily replace them nor… (basically they don’t give you much flexibility).

-Once your code “gets hooked” on a static method, you are very much tied to it.
-This means that it will give you maintenance problems in the future, testing issues, problems for mocking… it will give you problems all around.
+Once your code “hooks” onto a static method, you are very tightly bound to it.
+That means they will cause maintainability problems in the future, testing problems, making mocks… they will cause all sorts of problems.

 MyClass.DoSomething(); // once you put that in, you have to live with it forever

-, or whatever, that holds that information which is typically used in examples to illustrate static variables and methods.
+If you’re going to do something like that, the logical thing is to have a superior object PersonManager or PersonGroup, or whatever, that contains that information which is typically used in examples to illustrate static variables and methods.

 public class PersonManager